AlibabaCloudDocs/ots/intl.en-US/Compute-Analysis/Spark/SparkSQL/E-MapReduce SQL/Stream computing.md

   When you create a cluster, ensure that **Assign Public IP Address** is enabled to access the cluster over the Internet and Remote Logon is enabled to log on to a remote server by using Shell.
   **Note**

   This topic uses Shell commands.
-For more information about how to use the graphical interfaces of EMR to implement data development, see [Overview]().
+For more information about how to use the graphical interfaces of EMR to implement data development, see [Manage projects](/intl.en-US/Data Development/Manage projects.md).